Bichon Frise dog breed information and advice

 Exercise

-They’re not big walkers, so 30 minutes of daily exercise is enough.
-They love to play and socialise with other dogs.
+Bichon dogs aren’t big walkers, so 30 minutes to an hour of daily exercise is enough.
+They’re happy to accompany their owners on a stroll, and they love to play and socialise with other dogs.
 Teaching your dog tricks is a great way to exercise them and keep them entertained.
 To them, it’ll feel like they’re playing a game.
 It’s easier to train puppies, but even an old dog can learn new tricks.

 Training